Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Discussion

 \section{Discussion}

-Widespread concern exists about how increasingly social AI systems may influence user psychology and behavior \cite{kirk_neural_2025}.
-However, empirical evidence on when and how users anthropomorphize AI, whether this varies across cultures, and whether humanlike design causally affects downstream outcomes like trust and engagement has remained limited.
-Our two large-scale, cross-national experiments with 3,500 participants from 10 countries provide causal, ecologically valid evidence that challenges several prevailing assumptions.
-We demonstrate that while AI designers can systematically manipulate users' tendency to anthropomorphize chatbots through specific design choices, the downstream consequences, particularly for trust, are far more nuanced and heterogeneous than current theoretical work suggests.
+Humanlike AI may harm users.
+This appears to be a consensus across AI policy, research, and ethics \cite{kirk_neural_2025}.
+However, data on when and how users anthropomorphize AI, whether this varies across the globe, and whether humanlike AI design causally affects user engagement and trust remains notably sparse.
+Our two cross-national experiments with 3,500 participants from 10 countries provide causal and ecologically valid evidence that builds on yet simultaneously challenges prevailing assumptions.
+We demonstrate that while AI designers can systematically manipulate users' tendency to anthropomorphize, the downstream behavioral consequences are far more nuanced and heterogeneous than current theoretical work suggests.
+To contextualize and further explore these findings, we propose reorienting the academic discourse on AI anthropomorphism toward three critical directions.